Joshua Lockwood, Charleston

 A Stunning 22-Carat Gold Colonial Watch, Likely Owned by a Wealthy Charleston Plantation Landowner.

-Research on this important South Carolina slave owner's watch is taking place and an article is planned for later this year (2017).
-Check back soon!
+Research on this important South Carolina slave owner's watch is taking place.
+Information to share?
+Please contact me.

-Joshua Lockwood advertised his top-of-the line watches, "... the best work is engraved in relieve (sic), with whole slides and filigree borders” (Harris, 283).
-The description matches the superb quality of this watch.
+Joshua Lockwood advertised his top-of-the line watches as follows; "... the best work is engraved in relieve (sic), with whole slides and filigree borders” (Harris, 283).
+This description matches the superb quality of the watch pictured.
 It is additionally cased in 22-carat gold and therefore is an example of one of the most expensive watches that could be bought anywhere at this time, an item that was likely owned by one of Lockwood's ultra-rich plantation landowner customers.
 It was made in 1763-64, one hundred years before the Civil War.

 The workmanship of this watch is outstanding.
-It is signed, Joshua Lockwood, Charlestown, and the gilded full plate movement has square baluster pillars, verge escapement and fusee and chain.
+The movement is signed, Joshua Lockwood, Charlestown, and has square baluster pillars, verge escapement and fusee and chain.
 The asymmetrical balance table is exquisitely pierced and engraved with a filigree surround, and the back plate features elaborately decorated embellishments with a matching filigree design surround.
-Notice that the 4 blued screws that attach the name plate and applied embellishments are symmetrically positioned and draws the eye to the large, raised rose-colored end-stone at the center of the balance table.
+Notice that the 4 blued screws that attach the name plate and applied embellishments are symmetrically positioned and draws the eye to the large, raised rose-colored diamond end-stone at the center of the balance table.

 The inner pair case is also 22-carat gold and has maker’s initials “IW” for John Watkins or John Wright, and London date letter “H” for 1763-64.

-A similar watch in silver can be viewed in the collection of the National Watch & Clock Museum.
+A similar watch in silver can be viewed in the collection of the National Watch & Clock Museum in Columbia, Pennsylvania.

 References and recommended reading: